Carry Loose: History

-On June 19, 2019, it was announced that former Bis members Pan Luna Leafy and Yuina Empire and Wagg trainee Uruu Ru and would form a new group.
-The group was given the temporary name Curry Rouxz and auditions were held for more members.
-On September 4, the group's name was finalised as Carry Loose, and a new member, Yumeka Nowkana?, was added.
+On June 19, 2019, it was announced that former Bis members Pan Luna Leafy and Yuina Empire, along with Wagg trainee Uruu Ru, would form a new group.
+The group was given the temporary name Curry Rouxz, and auditions were held for additional members.
+On September 4, the group's name was finalized as Carry Loose, and a new member, Yumeka Nowkana?, was added.
 The group's eponymous debut album was released on October 22.

-The group's first single, "Ningen", was released on February 11, 2020.
-From July 20, they broadcast a 24-hour livestream, titled "Carry of Major", which would continue until they achieved a major label debut.
+The group's first single, "Ningen," was released on February 11, 2020.
+From July 20, they broadcast a 24-hour livestream titled "Carry of Major," which continued until they achieved a major label debut.
 On October 16, after almost three months of livestreaming, it was announced that the group had not achieved a major debut and that they would disband on October 31, 2020.
-Carry Loose disbanded as planned on October 31, with the release of their second and final single "Colors".
+Carry Loose disbanded as planned on October 31, with the release of their second and final single, "Colors."